 - Screening rates (breast and cervical cancers)

-The OECD has expanded the cross-national analysis of the quality of cancer care performance due to the maturity of available indicators and the policy relevance of cancer mortality across OECD countries.
-The analytical work involved the OECD network of national cancer experts and collaboration with key organisations and projects with international expertise in this area, including the CONCORD study which has recently undertaken a major study involving an international comparison of survival rates and the EUROCARE study which follows the survival of cancer patients in Europe.
+The OECD has also undertaken a cross-national analysis of the quality of cancer care performance and published the report below.
+The analytical work involved the OECD network of national cancer experts and collaboration with key organisations and projects with international expertise in this area, including the CONCORD study which undertakes a study involving an international comparison of survival estimates and the EUROCARE study which follows the survival of cancer patients in Europe.

 ISBN 978 92 64 180963